News about Admission

 1. First contact

 Note that before prospective applicants can start the formal application process, they have to have the acceptance of an IST professor as prospective supervisor.
 Therefore, initially, please consult thoroughly the IST website and the page with the list of IST professors for their research interests.
 However, even if you have decided on a certain professor, please do not attempt direct contact yet.
-Instead, whether you have selected a professor or you have difficulty selecting, please email the information listed below to both of the following ITSCE-supporting staff (the e-mail addresses are given without the suffix "osaka-u.ac.jp"; add "osaka-u.ac.jp" to each e-mail address):
+Instead, whether you have selected a professor or you have difficulty selecting, please email to the following address (the e-mail addresses are given without the suffix "osaka-u.ac.jp"; add "osaka-u.ac.jp" to each e-mail address):

 They will check your inquiries and will convey the complete ones to the intended supervisors or other relevant IST staff.

 The comprehensive information that is required at first contact is as follows (please put most of this information in pdf attachments, i.e., not in the email body; also please keep total attachment size below 5 MB):